Retina Global is governed by the Board of Directors.

 Dr Rajat N Agrawal is an ophthalmologist and a retina specialist, known for his clinical acumen, research work (he is a co-inventor & a co-patent holder of ARGUS-II) and interest in teaching, as well as his social commitment.

 Dr Agrawal completed his medical education and residency in Nagpur & Mumbai (formerly Bombay), before heading to join Sankara Nethralaya, Chennai, India, for a retina fellowship.
-He joined the Institute as a faculty after the completion of the fellowship and worked for seven years, before heading to Hong Kong on an invitation to teach, train and manage/operate complicated cases at the Chinese University of Hong Kong.
+He joined the Institute as a faculty after the completion of the fellowship and worked for seven years, before heading to Hong Kong on an invitation to teach, train and manage/operate complicated cases at the Chinese University of Hong Kong and other hospitals in the city.
 Later, he was invited to the Commonwealth of the Bahamas, where he was the only Retina Specialist in the country & Director of the Ophthalmology Program at the Princess Margaret Hospital in Nassau, as well as the Residency Director for residents from Yale University Department of Ophthalmology.
 In 2003, he joined USC/Doheny Eye Institute in Los Angeles, CA, where he was involved, apart from clinical care and teaching, in ideation, research & development of the ARGUS-II, devising the surgical procedure for the implant procedure and the clinical trials that followed in six centers in the US and four in Europe.
 ARGUS-II is currently the only approved treatment for advanced retinitis pigmentosa in the US and in Europe at this time.
 Dr Agrawal also has a Masters degree in Regulatory Sciences from USC.

 Dr Agrawal is the President & CEO of Retina Global.